pyinfra-dev/pyinfra/docs/building_a_deploy.rst

 + ``before_deploy``
 + ``after_deploy``

 These can be used, for example, to check the right branch before connecting or to build some clientside assets locally before fact gathering.

-Hooks are defined in ``config.py`` and all take the same arguments:
+Hooks all take ``data, state`` as
+arguments:

 .. code:: python

-    # config.py
+    # config.py or top of deploy.py
+    from pyinfra import hook

+    @hook.before_connect
-    def before_connect(data, state):
+    def my_callback(data, state):
         print 'Before connect hook!'

-To abort a deploy, a hook can raise a ``pyinfra.exceptions.HookException`` which the CLI will handle.
+To abort a deploy, a hook can raise a ``hook.Error`` which the CLI will handle.

 When executing commands locally inside a hook (ie ``webpack build``), you should always use